 In this menu you can also set how loud the noises should be played and whether they should also be played in the locked state.
 In addition, you can use two sliders to set how loud the background noise should be played, for example, when listening to music, a podcast or an audio book at the same time.

 There is another way to switch on the background noise feature.
-You can press the ear icon via the Control Centre to quickly activate the background noise.
+You can press the ear icon via the Control Centrer to quickly activate the background noise.

 - Tap on the ear icon.

-- If the ear icon is not in the control center, do the following: Open the settings > Select Control Center > Scroll to the bottom and add the “listen” icon.
+- If the ear icon is not in the control center, do the following: Open Settings > Control Center, then scroll to the bottom and add the “listen” icon.